 - 10 to 12 mm engineered prefinished parquet blocks and tiles

-- Possibility of floor sanding and floor restoration
+- Possibility of wood floor sanding and floor restoration

 Benefits of Boen Flooring

 - Six layers, of extremely wear-resistant, formaldehyde-free UV lacquer, with optimal grain-filling for a natural look.

 - Ideal for underfloor heating.
 The exception will be all Boen beech and maple floorings, as these species are

 - The Boen Xpress System - the new flooring glueless floor installation system offers speed installation and an easy, clean way for reversing and repairs.